gvwilson/thirdbit/src/fiction/makers-return/index.md

 Sindy yawned.
 "That's aright,
 it's not your fault.
-Like I said,
-stuff like this happens to me all the time."
+I think he was just scared."

 Violet nodded, hugging herself.
+The idea that Captain Leung could be scared had never occurred to her.
 She had never thought that she would miss her pod.

 "Hey, don't worry," Sindy said, rolling onto her side and propping herself up on her elbow.
-"I been in worse spots than this.
+"I've been in worse spots than this.
 Least they haven't hooked us up to any machines or anything yet."

 "Yeah.